 6. Billy & Mary Gaul 1845-1930

-In any event, November 1861, eighteen-year-old Billy answered President Abraham Lincoln’s call for volunteers to suppress the southern rebellion.
+In November 1861, eighteen-year-old Billy answered President Abraham Lincoln’s call for volunteers to suppress the southern rebellion.
 Many early enlistees in what was then known as the War of the Rebellion saw service as a chance to elevate their status from immigrant American to simply American.
 Billy’s reasons may have been less patriotic.
-According to what he later told his grandson William, he was paid—perhaps as much as $400 (over $15,000 today)—to enlist in someone else’s place.
-Whether this is true or not, enlist he did.
+According to what he later told his grandson William Durbin, he was paid—perhaps as much as $400 (over $15,000 today)—to enlist in someone else’s place.

 After mustering in at the fairgrounds of Carrollton, Illinois, Billy and the rest of Company C, 61st Illinois Infantry Regiment, survived one of the war’s first major engagements at Shiloh, Tennessee, in April 1862.
 Although Billy left no written record, another member of the regiment, Leander Stillwell, published a full memoir, giving us a good sense of where Billy was and when.